nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

 #### `Interface-based entity model`

   Concrete implementations of classes are now hidden and interfaces are exposed.
-  Here, nothing should particularly change but keep in mind you are now receiving not `User` but `IUser` which represents user entity, but it's completely transparent on what it can do but hides how its achieved.
+  Here, nothing should particularly change but keep in mind that you are now receiving not `User` but `IUser` which represents the user entity, but it's completely transparent on what it can do but hides internal implementation.
 It allows us to modify underlying logic more easily.

 #### `Plugin system`

   This version ships with first iteration of plugin system which allows creating small and lightweight addons for library.
-  Functionality which was previously default is now moved to 3 plugins that are provided by default and developer needs to specify what plugin he wants to use.
+  Functionality which was previously default is now moved to 3 plugins that are provided by default and developer needs to specify what plugin they want to use.
 Plugins provided by default are:
    - `CliIntegration`
    - `IgnoreExceptions`
    - `Logging`